20% popusta Na dva ili više art postera

 I designed the interior myself; I wanted it to be contemporary, airy, and clean since it’s a newly built house, but not cold and generic.
 The furniture pieces are made of quality materials, functional for maintenance, yet aesthetically refined, with thoughtful design.
 As Istria has been significantly influenced by Italy since the time of the Republic of Venice, which is still evident today in mentality, gastronomy, and architectural heritage, I wanted to convey that feeling of relaxed leisure, known to Italians as ‘la dolce vita,’ into the decor.
 Hence, almost all the furniture pieces are of Italian design.

-The architecture of the villa features rustic elements, with handcrafted Istrian stone finishes and a terrace reminiscent of balustrades, yet the villa remains a modern structure.
-I certainly wanted the space to exude warmth and a homely atmosphere, which I aimed to achieve by introducing colors and textures.
-I started with a palette inspired by the natural surroundings of the villa: colors of olive leaves – silvery green, Istrian red hues, and warm ochre yellow reminiscent of sunsets.
-The colors harmonized beautifully, especially with the statement matte black kitchen.
-The materials used include the finest cotton, wool, and linen..
+The architecture of the villa incorporates rustic elements, handcrafted Istrian stone cladding, a terrace reminiscent of balustrades, yet the villa is still a modern structure.
+I definitely wanted the space to exude warmth and a cozy, homely atmosphere, and I tried to achieve that by introducing colors and textures.
+I started from the palette of the villa’s natural surroundings: the color of olive leaves — silvery green, the red tones of the Istrian soil, and a warm ochre yellow reminiscent of sunsets.
+The colors blended beautifully, especially with the statement matte black kitchen.
+The materials are the finest cotton, wool, and linen…

 What were the main challenges in decorating this villa?